abstevekim/SteveToFoodSql/README.md

 Using the SQL Server data.
 #
-If you want to run this application.
+If you want to see this application source code.

   step 1.
 Download source code